1rgs/tokenwiz/README.md

 # [Tokenwiz](https://tokenwiz.rahul.gs/)

-A clone of OpenAI's [Tokenizer](https://platform.openai.com/tokenizer) for HuggingFace Models.
+A clone of OpenAI's [Tokenizer page](https://platform.openai.com/tokenizer) for HuggingFace Models.

 See how your text tokenizes with different tokenizers.